hxx344/perp/README_EN.md

 - `--cycles`: How many complete hedging cycles to execute.
 Use `0` to keep the script running until you interrupt it manually.
 - `--cycle-delay`: Optional pause (seconds) between successive cycles when looping.
+- `--virtual-aster-maker`: Simulate the Aster maker legs without sending real orders; combine with `--virtual-maker-price-source bn` to watch Binance futures level-4 prices instead of Aster depth, and optionally override the Binance contract symbol via `--virtual-maker-symbol` (defaults to the resolved Aster contract ID).

 ## GRVT–Lighter Hedging Cycle